 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-For the past year, we have examined Proverbs 31:10-31, verse by verse, line by line.
+During the life of Woman of Noble Character, we have examined Proverbs 31:10-31, verse by verse, line by line.
 We have been awestruck by this godly woman.
 She sews garments, cares for her family, buys and harvests land, extends her hands to the needy, and above all, fears the Lord.

 We may have been inspired by her, we may have been intimidated by her, but, as I explained in the very first post about this virtuous woman, she is unique to her husband and his needs.